 Early in the morning, as Jesus was on his way back to the city, he was hungry.
 Seeing a fig tree by the road, he went up to it but found nothing on it except leaves.
 Then he said to it, “May you never bear fruit again!”
 Immediately the tree withered.Matthew 21:18-22 NIV

 When the disciples saw this, they were amazed.
 “How did the fig tree wither so quickly?” they asked.

 Jesus replied, “Truly I tell you, if you have faith and do not doubt, not only can you do what was done to the fig tree, but also you can say to this mountain, ‘Go, throw yourself into the sea,’ and it will be done.
 If you believe, you will receive whatever you ask for in prayer.”

-The incident recorded here takes place during the week leading up to Jesus’ crucifixion.
-He is commuting each day from Bethany to Jerusalem.
-And this account takes place along the road on his way to Jerusalem.
-According to Mark 11:12-14, 19-21, it actually happens over two consecutive mornings, but Matthew rolls it up into a single day.
+The incident recorded here took place during the week leading up to Jesus’ crucifixion.
+He was commuting each day from Bethany to Jerusalem.
+And this account took place along the road on his way to Jerusalem.
+According to Mark 11:12-14, 19-21, it actually happened over two consecutive mornings, but Matthew rolled it up into a single day.

 This cursing of the fig tree can appear very strange today.
 It does not seem to serve any real purpose other than to teach us that Jesus is cranky when he gets hungry.
 But I’m pretty sure that is not the point that is being made here.

 The Context for the Cursing of the Fig Tree

 When trying to understand the significance of this story, it is important to understand the context.
 Matthew intentionally organized his material in a way to teach us specific lessons.
 He does not include this random event just because he thought it interesting.
 Rather it is a part of a larger lesson that he is presenting.